 Visiting the Iconic Amphawa Floating Market

-The Amphawa floating market is one of Thailand’s most iconic attractions.
+The Amphawa floating market is one of the most iconic places to visit in Thailand.
 It is located just 90 minutes from Bangkok in Samut Songkhram.
-Being so close to Bangkok, it makes for a great and easy city escape.
+It is a great Bangkok day trip and an easy city escape.